4ms/metamodule-docs-website/docs/using_metamodule.md

 ---

-## Creating a new Knob Mapping or MIDI CC Mapping
+## Creating a new Knob Mapping or MIDI CC/Note Mapping

 From the Patch View page: